The Production planning -> Workstations page displays a list of all the workstations.

 - A workstation is a place where individual operations are done.
 The workstation could be a machine, a bench, an assembly table, work area, etc. One workstation can only be part of one workstation group.

 - Your workstations define your production capacity.
 One operation can be done at one time in one workstation.

 - A workstation belongs to a workstation group, which groups similar production resources.
 When defining an operation in a product's routing a corresponding workstation group must be chosen.
 Only during production scheduling, a specific workstation is assigned.

 In some situations, a single workstation might not correspond to a specific machine:

-- In these situations it might not be efficient to define each single machine, because this would make the routings and reporting unnecessarily complex.
+- In these situations, it might not be efficient to define every single machine, because this would make the routings and reporting unnecessarily complex.
 Instead, it's better to find the average number of operations which can be performed concurrently in this area.

 - Most commonly, the number of operations that can run concurrently equals the average daily number of workers in the department.